 When ggd2 begins managing a filesystem, every node with access to that filesystem is notified.
 Each node in turn creates a dedicated system stream for that filesystem, which is called the non-GRIO stream.
 From that point on, all user and system I/O that does not have an explicit GRIO reservation is encapsulated by this stream and then managed by the GRIO scheduler.
-For a local IRIX XFS filesystem, there is a single non-GRIO stream.
-For a shared CXFS filesystem, there is a non-GRIO stream on each node with access to the filesystem.
+There is a non-GRIO stream on each node with access to the filesystem; the default bandwidth allocation for non-GRIO streams is 1 Mbyte/sec.